-- Check these details are correct and if no changes are required, click submit.
-If you need to make changes to any of the fields, you can do this by clicking into the field and entering the correct information.
+- Check all of your worker's details are correct and if you don't need to make any further changes, click submit.
+If you need to change details in any of the fields, you can do this by clicking into the field and entering the correct information.

 You can also start workers directly within online services.
 Click here for instructions.